stefanofa/awesome/TOPICS.md

 ## devtool

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.

 *   [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management platform

 ## electron

-*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.